NathanTeeuwen/Dominulator/README.md

 Most strategies right now derive from PlayerAction.
 You specify a purchase order, discard order, trash order etc... along with a few method overrides and voila!

 There are many example strategies included already.
-Look in the TestProgram/Strategies folder.
+Look in the Dominion.BuiltInStrategies project.

 How Do I Contribute?
 ====================